FIRST LOOK: COVID-19 vaccine doses leave Pfizer's Michigan facility

 With help from FedEx and UPS, the pharmaceutical company said it believes it can deliver the entire first batch of vaccines within two days.
 Operation Warp speed officials said the vaccines will be delivered by Monday.

-About 500,000 doses will be held on reserve at its plant in Portage, Michigan, in case of an emergency.
+About 500,000 doses will be held on reserve at the Pfizer plant in Portage, Michigan, in case of an emergency.

+The vaccine is heading to hospitals and other sites that can store it at extremely low temperatures - about 94 degrees below zero.
+Pfizer is using containers with dry ice and GPS-enabled sensors to ensure each shipment stays colder than the weather in Antarctica.

+Doses should be delivered to all vaccination sites identified by states, such as local pharmacies, within three weeks, federal officials said.